top of page

 Walking into the kitchen because I’m hungry, and watching my thought forms…

-One says I need to get out of the house.
+One thought says I need to get out of the house.
+I'm going stir crazy.

 Wait, eat first.

-One says should I make something fast or nutritious?
+One thought says should I make something fast or nutritious?
 [Both!]

 Good, go eat.